Blas de Lezo: General Commander and Battle of Cartagena de Indias

 The actual attack on Cartagena de Indias took place March 13 through May 20, 1741.
 The British concentrated a fleet consisting of 196 ships, including 2,620 artillery pieces and more.
 There were 10,000 soldiers, 12,600 sailors, 1,000 Jamaican slaves (employed as pioneers) and 4,000 recruits from Virginia.
 The defences of Cartagena de Indias comprised between 3,000 and 6,000 combatants, including regular troops, militia, and native archers, and six Spanish ships of the line and their crews.
 Blas de Lezo's advantages consisted of a formidable primary fortress and numerous secondary fortifications.

 On the evening of April 19, the British mounted an assault in force upon San Felipe.
 Three columns of grenadiers supported by Jamaicans and several British companies moved under cover of darkness, with the aid of an intense naval bombardment.
 The British fought their way to the base of the fort's ramparts but were unable to overcome de Lezo's defence.
 They withdrew to Jamaica in late May with substantial casualties from both combat and disease.

 Following the news of the disaster, Robert Walpole's government soon collapsed.
 Spain retained control over its most strategically important colonies in the Americas, including the vitally crucial port of Cartagena de Indias that helped secure the defense of the Spanish Main and its trans-Atlantic trade with Spain.

 News of Britain's defeat reached Europe at the end of June 1741 and had immense repercussions.
 It caused George II of Great Britain, who had been acting as mediator between Frederick the Great of Prussia and Maria Theresa supporting Austria over Prussian seizure of Silesia in December 1740, to withdraw Britain's guarantees of armed support for the Pragmatic Sanction.
 That encouraged France and Spain, the Bourbon allies, revealed to also be allied with Prussia, to move militarily against a now isolated Austria.
 A war of wider scope, the War of the Austrian Succession, now began.

 Death

 Blas de Lezo died four months after the battle of Cartagena de Indias and a contemporary source indicates that his cause of death was epidemic typhus: "unas calenturas, que en breves días se le declaró tabardillo".
 The site of his grave is unknown.

 He was later honoured for his part in the siege of Cartagena de Indias; a square and an avenue in the modern city of Cartagena are named after him.
 A modern statue stands in front of the Castillo San Felipe de Barajas.
 In 2011, during a conference on Blas de Lezo's place in history and honouring the 270th anniversary of Cartagena de Indias' defence, a plaque was placed on the wall at the Plaza de los Coches, by the Clock Tower portal.
-In November 2014, a 35,000 kilo statue of Lezo was erected in Madrid's Plaza Colón.
+In November 2014, a 35,000 kilo statue of de Lezo was erected in Madrid's Plaza Colón.